brinobruno/gdg-devfest-rtc/README.md

 **Scenario**: Simulating a stock purchase with periodic status checks

 **How it works**:
-- Client polls the server every 2 seconds for payment status
+- Client polls the server every 10 seconds (configurable) for status
 - Server responds immediately with current state
 - Simple HTTP GET requests with JSON responses